textiles-lab/smobj/README.md

 # this allows non-orientable connections, needed for knitout
 # (NOTE: on a nicely oriented mesh, all 'e' commands will have one negative edge)
 e 1/1 2/-4
-#(optional) list of checkpoints on yarns and desited length between them:
+#(optional) list of checkpoints on yarns and desired length between them:
 # checkpoint list starts with unit library:
 U 1 1.0 #unit definition -- there is a length unit called '1' with [default] length '1.0'
 #By convention, the first unit will always be called '1' and will always have length '1.0'
-U n 0.4 #unit definition -- there is a length unit called 'n' with [default] length '0.4' U s65 0.2 #unit definition -- there is a length unit called 's65' with [default] length '0.2' c 1/1/1 0.1 1 1.0 2 2.0 3 #checkpoint at face/edge/yarn crossing with 0.1 + 1.0*n + 2.0*s65 length following
+U n 0.4 #unit definition -- there is a length unit called 'n' with [default] length '0.4' U s65 0.2 #unit definition -- there is a length unit called 's65' with [default] length '0.2'
+#checkpoints are listed *in order* along yarns
+#  any yarn with checkpoints *MUST* be covered from start-to-end
+c 1/1/1 0.1 1 1.0 2 2.0 3 #checkpoint at face/edge/yarn crossing with 0.1 + 1.0*n + 2.0*s65 length following
 c 1/3/1 #last checkpoint on a yarn will always have zero following length
+#NOTE: checkpoints define yarn orientation; yarns without checkpoints will be arbitrarially oriented by smobj-to-yarns
 ```

 # `.yarns`: a format for yarn curves